juanjosefernandez/weather-or-not/API-TO.md

 ##Strips
 -[ ] pass the appropriate props with their accurate changes of state based on the UI interactions you expect -[ ] print out weather description, temperatures and icon based on the API calls

+0. Merge the API and Design branches

+1. Add button that refreshes web app - https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click

+2. Make list of weather conditions from Open Weather API and the corresponding activities the web app suggests under those circumstances.
+Those are the SUGGESTIONS.
+IF Raining -> Then Read a Book (connects to API)